 Sofia Gaspar – Flower

 Sofia Gaspar is a Canadian actress coming from a Portuguese family.
 She is a recent graduate from York University, where she earned a BFA in Acting.
 Some of her recent York credits include: The Balcony by Jean Genet, Carried Away on the Crest of a Wave by David Yee, and The Birds by Erin Sheilds.
 Other credits include: Dexta Daps latest music video, Chandelier, American Gothic, and Miracles Decoded.
 Sofia would like to thank her friends, family, teachers and mentors for their constant love and support.
 She would like to dedicate her work to the memory of Carl Cachero, who she knows would be laughing in the front row. #TIMESUP

 Claudia Hamilton- Athena

-Claudia Hamilton is a 23 year old Caribbean-Canadian born in Etobicoke, Toronto and soon to be graduate of York University’s BFA Acting Program.
+Claudia Hamilton is a 23-year-old Carribean – Canadian born in Etobicoke, Toronto and soon to be a graduate of York University’s BFA Acting Program.
 Growing up, in the Foster Care system Claudia found happiness and creativity in art forms such as writing, music, and community theatre.
-Claudia’s love for the arts evolved into deeper appreciation of storytelling and healing which is something she discovered throughout the process of bringing the story of rochdale to life.
-She hope to one day open an organization for young aspiring black artists, and unrepresented youth to express themselves freely.
+Claudia’s love for the arts evolved into a deeper appreciation of storytelling and healing which is something she discovered throughout the process of bringing the story of rochdaleto life.
+She hopes to one day open an organization for young aspiring black artists, and unrepresented youth to express themselves freely.

 Dustin Hickey – Friar